EdwinVW/pitstop/workshop/pitstop-workshop.md

 > Please take some time to go over the code now.
 It is fairly simple, but make sure you exactly understand what's going on here before continuing to the next step.
 >
 > Details to notice:
 > - *this* is passed to the call to *IMessageHandler.Start()*.
-This makes the *CustomerManager* the IMessageHandlerCallback implementation that is being called when a message is available.
+This makes the *CustomerManager* the *IMessageHandlerCallback* implementation that is being called when a message is available.
 > - Only messages with message-type *CustomerRegistered* are handled.
 All other messages are ignored.
 > - We return true from the *HandleMessageAsync()* method to signal that the message was successfully processed.
-> - Deserialization of the message if done using the *.ToObject()* extension-method that has been defined in the infrastructure package.
+> - Deserialization of the message is done using the *.ToObject()* extension-method that has been defined in the infrastructure package.

 **Start the customermanager**
 Now that you created a *CustomerManager* that can handle *CustomerRegistered* events, you need to start this manager form the main program.
 You will use the *RabbitMQMessageHandler* class from the infrastructure package to pass into the *CustomerManager*.